 The incidence of HIV among prisoners is 20 times higher than among the general population, and the prevalence of AIDS among people in prison is four times more frequent.
-There are several reasons for this higher prevalence.
-State policy that promotes the concentration of injecting drug users in penitentiary facilities.
+There are several reasons for this State policy that higher prevalence. promotes the concentration of injecting drug users in penitentiary facilities.
 They are a vulnerable group for these diseases.
-There are territorial limitations and the accumulation of large numbers of people in penitentiary institutions contribute to the spread of infectious diseases.
-Behaviour of people in prisons that increases the risk of contracting HIV, viral hepatitis: single-needle drug use, unprotected sex, tattoos, unhealthy lifestyles.
+There territorial limitations are and the accumulation of large numbers of people in penitentiary institutions contribute to the spread of infectious diseases.
+Behaviour of people in prisons that increases the risk of contracting HIV, viral hepatitis: singleneedle drug use, unprotected sex, tattoos, unhealthy lifestyles.
 In addition, when serving a sentence, the person has the opportunity to learn about their health.

 Almost 90% of prisoners are tested for HIV today.
 There is no such coverage in the general population, so some of the metrics may be related to this.
 In other closed settings, the incidence of HIV, TB, and viral hepatitis is approximately the same as in the general population.